top of page

 Isaac Everett (he/him) | Executive Director

-Isaac is a passionate believer in intentional community; he co-founded one such community with five collaborators in 2011 and has lived there with his partner ever since, and was a part of the founding team that conceived and created CRECHE.
-Before joining the CRECHE staff, Isaac served as the Minister of Liturgical Arts at The Crossing, a Boston-based church plant, and had a ten-year career as a session musician in New York City prior to that.
+Isaac is a passionate believer in the transformative power of intentional community; he co-founded one such community with five collaborators in 2011 (and lived there for a decade and a half), and was a part of the founding team that conceived and created Creche.
+Before joining the Creche staff, Isaac served as the Minister of Liturgical Arts at The Crossing (a congregation of the Cathedral Church of St Paul), and had a ten-year career as a session musician in New York City prior to that.

 You can contact Isaac at isaac@creche.community